daltonmblack/hugo-static-site/content/posts/raspberry-pi-wap.md

 The next steps in connecting to the Pi involved manually updating some configuration files on the SD card (while the card is still plugged into my actual laptop).
 In addition to the config file updates, I also created an empty file named `ssh`.
 Don't worry, if you're interested in more detailed steps, I'll be posting key links in the `Appendix/Resources` section at the bottom.

 At this point, I was ready to try things out.
-I put the SD card in the Pi, and connected the Pi to my laptop via their USB ports.
+I put the SD card in the Pi, and connected the Pi to my laptop via USB.
 After waiting the requisite amount of time for the Pi to boot up, I attempted to connect to the Pi from my _Windows_ (sigh) laptop using PuTTY to SSH to `raspberrypi.local`.
 PuTTY threw an error saying it could not find the hostname.

 My first thought was that I missed a setup step when configuring the Pi to run SSH over USB.
 So, I turned off the device and inspected the files on the SD card via my laptop.
-To my dismay, a new file (named `ssh`) I had created, was now missing.
+To my dismay, the new `ssh` file I had created, was missing.
 I recreated this file, loaded the card into the Pi, and then tried connecting via SSH.
 I got the same error.
 And, upon inspection, the file was gone again.

 Back to Google I went.
 Eventually, I learned that the Pi consumes `/boot/ssh` upon startup, which causes it to enable SSH.
 After that point, SSH remains enabled until something disables it.
 Since the missing file wasn't actually a problem, I cross-referenced a few more tutorials, but none of them worked.
 This caused me to change tactics to connecting over WiFi.